cbrunschen/MameVfxFrontPanel/README.md

+# Overview

 `MameVfxFrontPanel` offers a web interface to the Ensoniq VFX family of keybards as emulated by MAME, running as plain HTTP.
-It is implemented using the [https://github.com/civetweb/civetweb](CivetWeb) embeddable web server.
+It is implemented using the [CivetWeb](https://github.com/civetweb/civetweb) embeddable web server.

+It uses the remote panel support implemented in [#14131](https://github.com/mamedev/mame/pull/14131).

 By default, `MameVfxFrontPanel` serves its contents on all local interfaces on port `8080`: You can access the front panel as [http://localhost:8080/] (and also at [http://localhost:8080/index.html] and, for historical reasons, at